⇒ ⇒ Information regarding the recent Travel Ban and DACA program

 A. Student International Travel

-In addition to following procedures outlined by the student’s respective school or college, each student traveling alone or in a group, whether led by WUSTL faculty or staff or not, may be required to provide a signed acknowledgement and waiver form indicating that (s)he understands the potential risks of traveling abroad but is voluntarily choosing to travel despite those risks.
+In addition to following procedures outlined by the student’s respective school or college, each student traveling alone or in a group, whether led by WashU faculty or staff or not, may be required to provide a signed acknowledgement and waiver form indicating that (s)he understands the potential risks of traveling abroad but is voluntarily choosing to travel despite those risks.
 Undergraduate students and any minors may also be required to provide a consent form signed by a parent or guardian.

 2. Student Group Travel

-If a student is traveling as part of a larger group, group leaders are also required to enter all itinerary, lodging, and overseas contact information in the International Travel Registry, and to provide a copy of this information to the designated department university administrator.
+If a student is traveling as part of a larger group, group leaders are also required to enter all itinerary, lodging, and overseas contact information in the MyTrips International Travel Registry, and to provide a copy of this information to the designated department university administrator.

 3. Travel Suspension Conditions